microvn/nextjs-startkit/README.md

-Just make sure that you reboot the server when updating .env file You can access your .env variables by deconstructing 'process.env' object, both on client and server
+Just make sure that you reboot the server when updating .env file You can access your .env variables by deconstructing 'process.env' object, both on client and server Because when Next builded config will public and then dont write secret key in this file. you can use process.env.SECRET_KEY

 ```
 On server only use process.env (demo in server.js)
 ```

 ```
 On client (reactjs) only public config in file /src/config/index.js
-Because when nextjs builded config will public and then dont write secrect key in this file. you can use process.env.SECRET_KEY
 ```